janephp/janephp/documentation/components/OpenAPI.rst

    normalizer by giving the exact path, method and parameter name where you want to apply it.
  * ``throw-unexpected-status-code``: Will return a ``UnexpectedStatusCodeException`` if nothing has been matched during the transformation of the Endpoint body (including described exceptions).
 By default, it's disabled.
+ * ``custom-string-format-mapping``: This option allows you to specify in which class a string property will be deserialized according to it's format option.
+   It can be used to customize a date-time field, or to add non supported formats.
+   More details in the dedicated section.

 .. _`JSON Reference`: https://tools.ietf.org/id/draft-pbryan-zyp-json-ref-03.html
 .. _`Carbon`: https://carbon.nesbot.com/